Please see our most frequently asked questions about PickingPal.

 Yes.
 PickingPal for WooCommerce is now exclusively available for sale on PickingPal.com.
 We no longer sell it through the WooCommerce Extension store.

 Yes.
-Please see the following Changelog links for the latest updates on PickingPal and PickingPal Pro.
+Please see the Changelog for the latest updates on PickingPal and PickingPal Pro.

 Yes.
 PickingPal is compatible with the latest and most current versions of WordPress & WooCommerce.

 If we learn of any incompatibility as a result of a new release of WordPress or WooCommerce, we will update our plugin and put out a new point release.

 We do not offer a trial version of our software, and unfortunately we do not have a self-guided demo site at this time.

 If you have specific questions about capability or functionality, or would like to request a screen-share demonstration, please contact us.

 You can see all of the functionality of PickingPal on our PickingPal Documentation page.